-Agreement/Collaboration Description Joint Declaration between Prime An agreement signed during the first Albanian-Montenegrin Ministers Intergovernmental meeting.
-Framework Agreement on Trans- Agreement on bilateral relations in the field of trans-boundary boundary Water Management water management.
-Mutual Assistance in Emergency Agreement on mutual assistance in emergency situations Situations between the Council of Ministers of Albania and the Government of Montenegro.
-Cross-border Operations for Agreement between the Council of Ministers of Albania and Airspace Patrolling the Government of Montenegro on cross-border operations for airspace patrolling.
-Border Crossing Opening (Zogai- Agreement between the Council of Ministers of the Republic Skie) of Albania and the Government of Montenegro on the S. I.C. opening of a border crossing Zogaj-Skje for road and waterway traffic on Lake Shkodra.
-Cultural Cooperation Program Program of cultural cooperation between the Ministry of (2018-2020) Culture of the Republic of Albania and the Ministry of Culture (2018-2020) of Montenegro for the period 2018-2020.
-Managed was at the devetor dive i i Memorandum of Understanding Memorandum of Understanding for Mutual Cooperation for Mutual Cooperation between the Albanian Investment Development Agency (AIDA) and the Montenegrin Investment Promotion Agency.
-Cooperation Agreement between Cooperation Agreement between the Union of Chambers of Chambers of Commerce Commerce and Industry of Albania and the Chamber of Economy of Montenegro.
+Agreement/Collaboration Description Joint Declaration between Prime Ministers An agreement signed during the first Albanian-Montenegrin Intergovernmental meeting.
+Framework Agreement on Trans- boundary Water Management Agreement on bilateral relations in the field of trans-boundary water management.
+Mutual Assistance in Emergency Situations Agreement on mutual assistance in emergency situations between the Council of Ministers of Albania and the Government of Montenegro.
+Cross-border Operations for Airspace Patrolling Agreement between the Council of Ministers of Albania and the Government of Montenegro on cross-border operations for airspace patrolling.
+Border Crossing Opening (Zogaj-Skje) Agreement between the Council of Ministers of the Republic of Albania and the Government of Montenegro on the opening of a border crossing Zogaj-Skje for road and waterway traffic on Lake Shkodra.
+Cultural Cooperation Program (2018-2020) Program of cultural cooperation between the Ministry of Culture of the Republic of Albania and the Ministry of Culture of Montenegro for the period 2018-2020.
+Memorandum of Understanding for Mutual Cooperation Memorandum of Understanding for Mutual Cooperation between the Albanian Investment Development Agency (AIDA) and the Montenegrin Investment Promotion Agency.
+Cooperation Agreement between Chambers of Commerce Cooperation Agreement between the Union of Chambers of Commerce and Industry of Albania and the Chamber of Economy of Montenegro.